 So to re-state my original remark: The dance must fit the music.
 Tom Cook quotes Imogen Holst's phrase: “Dancing is Music made Visible”.
 What sort of music are you making visible?

 A beautiful dance to a beautiful tune, and one which very definitely needs to be phrased to the music.
-Each figure starts with a standard Playford introduction, followed by two-hand turn your corner into side lines (without taking hands) and then two-hand turn your opposite half-way and middles push back from this person to reform the square.
+Each figure starts with a standard Playford introduction, followed by two-hand turn your corner into side lines (though without taking hands in the lines) and then two-hand turn your opposite half-way and middles push back from this person to reform the square.
 You need to move positively, and you need to phrase it to the music — and the middles really do need to push back rather than drift — it's not a drifty dance!
 Particularly in the third figure there's a tendency to drift from the arming into the turn with your corner, and I won't accept that.
 Arming is a movement which takes eight steps and finishes with you facing that person.
 Then you face your corner for the two-hand turn.
 (And don't quote me Cecil Sharp's version of Newcastle; that wasn't one of his successes in my opinion — see what you think of my version.)